Introductions To Spousal Support

 - If there has been an agreement or court order for spousal support and a spouse is looking to enforce payment or attempt to collect arrears, there is no applicable limitation period.

 - However, the longer the delay in claiming or enforcing spousal support, the harder it becomes.
-If there is no reasonable explanation for the delay, the Court may react adversely and may conclude there is no need for support, or less support is necessary.
+The Court may react adversely if there is a delay that has no reasonable explanation.

 The Goal of Spousal Support

-Spousal support is intended to aid a spouse who has become financially dependent and reliant on the other spouse over the course of their relationship.
+Spousal support is a type of financial assistance provided to a spouse who has grown financially reliant on the other.
 In addition to compensating the career sacrifices one spouse makes, spousal support is designed to recognize the non-monetary contributions that a spouse has made to the marriage.
-Such contributions include the time and effort used in raising children.
 Spousal support aims to provide both spouses with a similar standard of living post-separation.